AdhamSattawi/Budget-Planner-API-bootcamp-project/README.md

 ## 📖 About

 The Budget Planner API is a robust backend service developed for managing personal finances.
-It was built with a strong emphasis on **Clean Architecture**, **Domain-Driven Design (DDD)**, and modern Python enterprise best practices.
+It was built with a strong emphasis on **Clean Architecture**, **N-Layer Design**, and modern Python enterprise best practices.

 This flagship project represents the capstone of my CodeValue Backend Development training, transitioning from fundamental Python techniques to a mature, scalable API architecture.